 Nigeria has maintained a relatively healthy debt profile since the debt relief negotiated in 2005.
-However, the fall of crude oil prices and the reduction of oil revenues, which accounts for about 70 percent of government revenues, has exacerbated the government’s budget deficits.
+However, the fall of crude oil prices and the reduction of oil revenues, which account for about 70 percent of government revenues, has exacerbated the government’s budget deficits.
 This, coupled with declining official development assistance, are threats to timely meeting the SDGs.

 At over 57 billion USD in 2016, Nigeria’s public debt represents 19 percent of its GDP.
 Nigeria’s public debt to GDP ratio remains low as it falls below the IMF and World Bank Debt Sustainability Framework’s threshold of 56 percent.
 Additional research suggests that the optimal debt to GDP ratio for Nigeria would be below 74 percent.
 By these standards, Nigeria’s public debt profile seems healthy.

 Yet, other aspects of Nigeria’s debt profile show vulnerabilities.
 Financing terms are unfavorable, especially on domestic debt.
 And given a decline in government revenue, the debt service to revenue ratio has risen from about 10 percent in 2009 to 66 percent in 2016.
 Further, the results of the 2016 Debt Sustainability Analysis for Nigeria showed that for the first time since the 2005 debt relief, Nigeria’s debt position deteriorated from a Low-risk to a Medium-risk; indicating that the debt portfolio is vulnerable to various shocks associated with revenue, exports, and substantial currency devaluation.